pivotal/docs-tap/cli-plugins/apps/reference/clustersupplychain.hbs.md

 # Tanzu Apps Cluster Supply Chain

-This command provides details about the cluster supply chain.
+This topic tells you about the `cluster-supply-chain` command.

 ## tanzu apps clustersupplychain list

-The `cluster-supply-chain` command provides details about the cluster supply chain(s) installed in the target cluster.
+The `cluster-supply-chain` command provides details about the cluster supply chain installed in the target cluster.

 The following aliases are supported: